Unravelling the role of phoretic and hydrodynamic interactions in active colloidal suspensions: Results and discussion

-{\it Non-equilibrium phase transition controlled by the phoretic mobility} A number of recent experimental and numerical/theoretical studies of self-propelled particles in (quasi)-$2d$ have given indication of the emergence of clustering~\cite{Buttinoni,Bocquet,Palacci-Science,Fily,Redner}, however the nature of the mechanisms determining the formation of aggregates lacks a consensual agreement and seems to be strongly system-dependent.
-We deal with spherical particles, which rules out the possibility of alignment-induced collective motion; instead, chemical production and diffusion mediate an effective interaction, analogously to the experimental system studied in~\cite{Bocquet}.
-While in the experiments it was surmised that active colloids felt an attractive interaction, here, we can tune the affinity of the particles for the solute via the phoretic mobility $\mu$, which can be regarded as an effective charge~\cite{GolestanianSoto}, i.e. positive/negative values induce repulsive/attractive interactions, respectively.
-Indeed, while for $\mu<0$ our simulations confirm the formation of clusters, for $\mu>0$ the system tends to reach a state with long-range order: a non-equilibrium phase transition in the $\mu$-space takes place.
-To address the impact of the chemical affinity on the collective dynamics quantitatively, we have performed a Voronoi tessellation~\cite{Voronoi} analysis of the particle space configurations~\cite{footnote2}.
+A number of experimental and numerical/theoretical studies of self-propelled particles in (quasi)-$2d$ have given indication of the emergence of clustering~\cite{Buttinoni,Bocquet,Palacci-Science,Ginot,Fily,Redner,Pohl1}, however the nature of the mechanisms determining the formation of aggregates lacks a consensual agreement and seems to be strongly system-dependent (see also \cite{BechingerRMP} for a recent review).
+In our simulations solvent and solute hydrodynamics is fully resolved, from the far field down to distances of the order of the particle size (below which it is regularised by the lubrication interaction).
+We deal with spherical particles, which rules out the possibility of alignment-induced collective motion; instead, chemical production and diffusion mediate an effective interaction, analogously to the experimental system studied in~\cite{Bocquet,Ginot}.
+While in the experiments it was surmised that active colloids felt an attractive interaction, here we can tune the affinity of the particles for the solute via the phoretic mobility $\mu$, which can be regarded as an effective charge~\cite{GolestanianSoto}, i.e. positive/negative values induce repulsive/attractive interactions, respectively.
+Indeed, while for $\mu < 0$ our simulations confirm the formation of clusters, for $\mu>0$ such cluster phase disappears, with the average cluster size going to zero.
+Incidentally, let us remark that, in some respect, suspensions of SPCs may recall other systems of interacting microswimmers, as, for instance, attractive squirmers \cite{Alarcon}; there are however at least two major differences: for SPCs, unlike squirmers, the characteristic self-propulsion speed is constant only for an isolated swimmer, but in general it depends on the concentration field; the second and probably most important one, from the point of view of collective dynamics, is that while in the squirmer case particle-particle interactions are {\it frozen} (i.e. dictated by the interaction potential once for all), in a SPCs suspension phoretic interactions are mediated by the solute field and are, therefore, {\it dynamical}, in the sense that they depend on the {\it local} (in space and time) field configuration.
+In other words, phoretic interactions are not pairwise additive but change as a function of the global dynamics, and as such, they give rise to a collective behaviour that is genuinely out-of-equilibrium.
+In what follows, values of $\mu$ will be expressed in units of $\mu_0$, the absolute phoretic mobility for which an isolated particle of radius $R$ would have unitary P\'eclet number.
+To address the impact of the chemical affinity on the collective dynamics quantitatively, we have performed a Voronoj tessellation analysis of the particle space configurations~\cite{Voronoj,Rycroft} \footnote[1]{We follow the standard procedure of embedding each particle in a $d$-dimensional cell whose $i$-th edge (face) is set to be equally distant from the reference particle and its $i$-th nearest neighbour.}.